pypa/virtualenv/docs/explanation.rst

 Whichever creator runs, the interpreter ends up reachable under several names, listed in :doc:`reference/environment-layout`.
-Tools reach for different ones - a shebang may say ``python``, a CI job may call ``python3.14`` - and an environment offering only one of them would break the others.
+Tools reach for different ones - a shebang may say ``python``, a CI job may call the versioned name - and an environment offering only one of them would break the others.
 The builtin creators take the version-bearing names from the target interpreter and add the host executable's own file name, so a host called ``pypy3.11`` or ``python_d.exe`` stays reachable under the name its callers already use.